Voldakk/ECS/README.md

 ### Prerequisites

-This project is meant to be only a template, thus versions of the software used can be change to better suit the needs of the developer(s).
-If you wish to use the template *as-is*, meaning using the versions recommended here, then you will need:

 * **CMake v3.15+** - found at [https://cmake.org/](https://cmake.org/)

 * **C++ Compiler** - needs to support at least the **C++17** standard, i.e. *MSVC*,